-I’m a big fan of asparagus.
-It’s filled with nutrition including fiber, folate, and vitamins C and K. And it’s one ingredient that is versitale and makes a beautiful statement no matter how you prepare it–roasted, grilled, sauteed, or even blanched!
+Filled with nutrition including fiber, folate, and vitamins C and K, asparagus is a delicious and versatile vegetable that can make a beautiful statement no matter how you prepare it!

-Today’s easy asparagus recipe features blanched asparagus spears topped with a Mediterranean-style salsa (a variation of this homemade salsa).
+And I’ll give you one more way to dress up beautiful long asparagus spears with a delicious Mediterranean-style tomato salsa.
 It's a fun dish to make ahead because you can serve it chilled or at room temperature.
 And you'll love the fresh and bright flavors!

 What to look for when buying asparagus?